Joseph James Cheeseman

 Joseph James Cheeseman (March 7, 1843 – November 12, 1896) was the 12th president of Liberia.
 Born at Edina in Grand Bassa County, he was elected three times on the True Whig ticket.
 Cheeseman was educated at Liberia College (now University of Liberia).

+Early life

+Cheeseman was well educated and began his career as a teacher before coming into politics.
+He served in various government roles, including as a legislator before coming as president.

 Presidency (1892–1896)

 Economy

 In the decades after 1868, escalating economic difficulties weakened the state's dominance over the coastal indigenous population.
 Conditions worsened, as the cost of imports was far greater than the income generated by exports of coffee, rice, palm oil, sugarcane, and timber.
 Liberia tried desperately to modernize its largely agricultural economy.

 Territorial conflicts

 In 1892, the French forced Liberia to cede to the Ivory Coast the area beyond Cape Palmas which Liberia had long controlled.
 President Johnson (1884–92) was responsible for this negotiation but retired before the treaty was signed.

 The boundaries of Liberia were beginning to be officially established from this year onwards.

 Whenever the British and French seemed intent on enlarging at Liberia's expense the neighboring territories they already controlled, periodic appearances by U.S. warships helped discourage encroachment, even though successive American administrations rejected appeals from Monrovia for more forceful support.